Five officers fired at homicide suspect during deadly chase through Las Vegas, police say - KESQ

 According to police, the officers had shot at the suspect at least twice during the chase but have not said whether the suspect was killed by police gunfire.
 The suspect has been described by police as a man in his 30s.

-The Las Vegas Metropolitan Police Department is expected to release more information at a news conference in the coming days.
+The Las Vegas Metropolitan Police Department is expected to release more information later Friday at a news conference.

 Authorities said the deadly crime spree began before dawn Wednesday, when the suspect shot his mother near his childhood home in southeastern Las Vegas.
 When officers arrived to investigate that shooting, they heard more gunfire and took cover.